Remote work challenged buyers and sellers to get acquainted with each other online, leading to several deals being struck

 From being acquired, to acquiring during COVID

-Jay Hoffman, Group Leader at Volaris Group looks back on his own journey selling his company to Volaris, and says there was a marked difference in how his own experience compared to his acquisition of Charity Dynamics, which closed remotely during the pandemic in 2020.
+Jay Hoffman, Group Leader at Volaris Group looks back on his own journey selling his company to Volaris, and says there was a marked difference in how his own experience compared to his acquisition of Charity Dynamics.
+The acquisition closed remotely during the pandemic in 2020.

 “Comparing the experience to when my own company was acquired by Volaris close to nine years ago, the acquisition team came to where I was in New York.
 We went out for lunch.
 I met the person that I would eventually report to.
 That was great, because over the course of the visit, I realized I really liked the team and we could have a good relationship,” he remembers.